imagineobjects/linguin-ai-java/README.md

 ### Contributing

-If you would like to contribute, just open an issue or a PR.
+If you would like to contribute, just open an Issue or a PR.

 Make sure the maven build: